gordielachance/post-bookmarks/readme.txt

 * Nice GUI
 * Options page
 * Default link title and image based on its url (ajaxed)
-* Sort links by name or a custom order
+* Sort links by names or a custom order
 * Powered by the core bookmark functions from the Wordpress
 * actions and filters hooks for developpers